Published On: Apr 22 2013 12:13:06 PM CDTUpdated On: Apr 23 2015 01:00:00 AM CDT

 1960: Actress Valerie Bertinelli, best known for her TV roles on the series "One Day at a Time," "Touched by an Angel" and "Hot in Cleveland," is born in Wilmington, Delaware.

-1958: The crime thriller "Touch of Evil," written, directed by, and co-starring Orson Welles, premieres in Los Angeles, Calif.
+1958: The crime thriller "Touch of Evil," written, directed by, and co-starring Orson Welles, premieres in Los Angeles.
 The movie, which also starred Charlton Heston and Janet Leigh, was re-edited by the studio and released as a B-movie.
 Although it found little commercial success in America, it found an audience in Europe and eventually became considered a film noir classic.

-1954: Filmmaker Michael Moore, best known for documentaries such as "Fahrenheit 9/11," "Bowling for Columbine," "Sicko" and "Roger & Me," is born in Flint, Mich.
+1954: Filmmaker Michael Moore, best known for documentaries such as "Fahrenheit 9/11," "Bowling for Columbine," "Sicko" and "Roger & Me," is born in Flint, Michigan.
 "Fahrenheit 9/11" is the highest-grossing non-concert documentary of all time and winner of the Palme d'Or at the Cannes Film Festival, while "Bowling for Columbine" won the Academy Award for Best Documentary Feature.

 1953: The movie western "Shane," starring Alan Ladd, Jean Arthur and Van Heflin, premieres at Radio City Music Hall in New York City.
 The film earned six Academy Award nominations, including Best Picture, Best Director for George Stevens and Best Supporting Actor for both Brandon deWilde and Jack Palance, but won only for its cinematography.

-1951: Banker and politician Charles G. Dawes, who served as the 30th vice president of the United States from 1925 to 1929 and was the co-winner of the Nobel Peace Prize in 1925 for his work on the Dawes Plan for World War I reparations, dies at the age of 85 in Evanston, Ill.
+1951: Banker and politician Charles G. Dawes, who served as the 30th vice president of the United States from 1925 to 1929 and was the co-winner of the Nobel Peace Prize in 1925 for his work on the Dawes Plan for World War I reparations, dies at the age of 85 in Evanston, Illinois.
 Dawes served in World War I, was the first director of the Bureau of the Budget and became the ambassador to the United Kingdom later in life.

 1943: Actor Hervé Villechaize, best known for playing Mr. Roarke's assistant, Tattoo, on the television series "Fantasy Island" (pictured, with Ricardo Montalban), is born in Paris, France.
 He also played evil henchman Nick Nack in the 1974 James Bond film "The Man with the Golden Gun" and was an acclaimed painter.

-1942: Actress Sandra Dee, known for her wholesome ingenue roles in such 1960s films as "The Reluctant Debutante," "Gidget," "Imitation of Life" and "A Summer Place," is born Alexandra Zuck in Bayonne, N.J.
+1942: Actress Sandra Dee, known for her wholesome ingenue roles in such 1960s films as "The Reluctant Debutante," "Gidget," "Imitation of Life" and "A Summer Place," is born Alexandra Zuck in Bayonne, New Jersey.
 Dee, who died of complications from kidney disease in 2005 at the age of 62, was also known for her high-profile marriage to singer-actor Bobby Darin, which ended in divorce in 1967.

-1940: Fire breaks out at the Rhythm Club dance hall in Natchez, Miss., killing 209 people.
+1940: Fire breaks out at the Rhythm Club dance hall in Natchez, Mississippi, killing 209 people.
 Many victims died from smoke inhalation or by being crushed by the crowd trying to escape, with the club's windows boarded over and the back door padlocked.
-The fire is still listed as the second deadliest club fire in U.S. history after the Cocoanut Grove nightclub fire in Boston, Mass., on Nov.
+The fire is still listed as the second deadliest club fire in U.S. history after the Cocoanut Grove nightclub fire in Boston, Massachusetts, on Nov.
 28, 1942, which killed 492 people.

 1936: Rock singer-songwriter Roy Orbison, whose best-known hits include "Only the Lonely," "Crying" and "Oh, Pretty Woman," is born in Vernon, Texas.
 He died of a heart attack at age 52 on Dec.
 6, 1988.

-1928: Actress, singer and dancer Shirley Temple, who started her film career at the age of 3 and starred in hit films such as "Curly Top," "Heidi" and "The Little Princess," is born in Santa Monica, Calif.
+1928: Actress, singer and dancer Shirley Temple, who started her film career at the age of 3 and starred in hit films such as "Curly Top," "Heidi" and "The Little Princess," is born in Santa Monica, California.
 Her popularity waned as she reached adolescence and she retired from film completely by the age of 22.
 In 1967, she ran unsuccessfully for United States Congress, and was appointed U.S. ambassador to Ghana in 1974 and to Czechoslovakia in 1989.
 She died at age 85 on Feb.
 10, 2014, from chronic obstructive pulmonary disease.

-1921: Baseball Hall of Fame pitcher Warren Spahn, who won 363 games, more than any other left-handed pitcher in history, in his 21-year major-league career, is born in Buffalo, N.Y.
+1921: Baseball Hall of Fame pitcher Warren Spahn, who won 363 games, more than any other left-handed pitcher in history, in his 21-year major-league career, is born in Buffalo, New York.
 Spahn pitched most of his career for the Boston/Milwaukee Braves, winning the Cy Young Award and leading Milwaukee to a World Series title in 1957, before playing his final year in 1965 for the New York Mets and San Francisco Giants.
 He died at age 82 on Nov.
 24, 2003.

 1914: Wrigley Field opens as Weeghman Park for the Chicago Whales baseball team of the Federal League.
 It was called Cubs Park between 1920 and 1926 before being renamed for then Cubs team owner and chewing gum magnate William Wrigley Jr. Known for its ivy-covered brick outfield walls and its hand-operated scoreboard, is the oldest National League ballpark and the second oldest active major league ballpark, after Fenway Park, which opened on April 20, 1912.